4basebio Plc - Director/PDMR Shareholding

 (the "Company")

-4basebio PLC (AIM: 4BB), the specialist life sciences group focused on exploiting intellectual property in the field of cell and gene therapies and DNA vaccines, announces that, on 09 May 2022, Heikki Lanckriet, chief executive officer, acquired 500 ordinary shares at a price of 500 pence per share.
+4basebio PLC (AIM: 4BB), the specialist life sciences group focused on exploiting intellectual property in the field of cell and gene therapies and DNA vaccines, announces that, on 12 May 2022, directors of the Company purchased shares in the Company as follows:

-As a result of the acquisition of ordinary shares, Heikki Lanckriet's beneficial holding, including shares held by persons closely associated with him, comprises 1,249,453 ordinary shares representing 10.14 per cent. of the Company's issued share capital.

 This announcement contains inside information for the purposes of Article 7 of EU Regulation 596/2014.